Completing relevant documents

 Translation of documents

-If documents need to be translated this may be done after the documents have been approved in English.
-Once documents have been approved, certified translations in the necessary language/s will need to be provided to the Ethics Office.
-The translations must be certified by a person who is not associated with the research project (either an applicant or other persons identified in the application) and has no conflict of interest.
+If documents need to be translated this may be done after the HREC has approved final versions of the documents in English.
+Once the documents have been approved by the HREC, certified translations in the necessary language/s will need to be provided to the Ethics Office via IRMA.
+The translations must be certified by a person who is not associated with the research project (either an applicant or other persons identified in the application) and who has no conflict of interest.
 They need to indicate that the translated documents are a true and accurate representation of the English language versions submitted to the HREC.
-A statutory declaration to this effect would be appropriate if they are not an official translator.
-A statutory declaration form can be found at http://www.ag.gov.au/STATDEC
+A statutory declaration to this effect would be appropriate if they are not an official translator or a staff member with the relevant expertise.
+A statutory declaration form can be found at the Attorney-General Department

 Guidelines and procedures